swannodette/swannodette.github.com/_posts/2013-12-31-time-travel.md

 [Om](http://github.com/swannodette/om).
 You can see it in action [here](http://swannodette.github.io/todomvc/labs/architecture-examples/om-undo/index.html).

-I added the following 13 lines to add undo.
+I added the following 13 lines of code:

 ```
 (def app-history (atom [@app-state]))